Skip to content

 Security & Compliance

 FCA Authorized Payment Institution + MFSA-licensed in Malta + PCI DSS Level 1 + UnionPay Principal Member.
 Veriff for KYC.
-No gambling-tier regulator license — MiFinity is a payment institution, not a gambling supplier
+No gambling-tier regulator license, since MiFinity is a payment institution rather than a gambling supplier

 20%5.5Adequate